 To use Touch ID for user authentication in Horizon Client, you must meet certain requirements.

-- Any iPad or iPhone model that supports Touch ID, for example, iPad Air 2 and iPhone 6.
+- Any Mac model that supports Touch ID, for example, MacBook Pro.

 - Operating system requirements

-- Add at least one fingerprint in the Touch ID & Passcode setting.
+- Add at least one fingerprint in the Touch ID setting.

 - Connection Server requirements

 - Enable biometric authentication in Connection Server.
-For information, see "Configure Biometric Authentication" in the View Administration document.
+For information, see the VMware Horizon Console Administration document.

 - The Connection Server instance must present a valid root-signed certificate to Horizon Client.

 - Set the certificate checking mode to Never connect to untrusted servers or Warn before connecting to untrusted servers.
 For information about setting the certificate checking mode, see Setting the Certificate Checking Mode in Horizon Client.

 - Enable Touch ID when you connect to the server.
 After you successfully log in, your Active Directory credentials are stored securely on the Mac client system.
 The Touch ID option is shown the first time you log in and does not appear after Touch ID is enabled.